+The rise in imports will be combined with a re-diversification in terms of international food suppliers.
 Iran has been increasingly relying on Indian rice exporters due to Western sanctions since 2011.
-India was one of the few countries to have a barter trade system and other payment mechanisms with Iran, which helped India to import oil from Iran, and export rice and other items.
+India was one of the few countries to have a barter trade system and other payment mechanisms with Iran, which helped India to import oil and export rice and other items to Iran.
 This led to a surge in India's basmati rice exports, and Iran quickly overtook Saudi Arabia and the UAE to become the largest buyer of Indian basmati rice in 2012/13.

-However, the landmark nuclear agreement reached in Vienna in July 2015 and the easing of sanctions in early 2016 will help agricultural trade normalise in the coming years.
-For rice, Iran is likely to turn to its traditional suppliers, Pakistan and Thailand, reducing its imports from India.
+However, with the removal of sanctions, Iran is likely to turn to its traditional suppliers, Pakistan and Thailand, reducing its imports from India.
 Pakistan, which is the only other major basmati rice producer in the world and which also neighbours Iran, stands to gain the most.
-Pakistani exporters had difficulties obtaining commercial letters of credit under the sanctions, a vital process in international trade, owing to the poor availability of international banking between the two countries.
+Pakistani exporters had difficulties under sanctions to obtain commercial letters of credit, a vital process in international trade, owing to the poor availability of international banking between the two countries.